Flynchd/aws-admin-toolkit-v1/README.md

 _NOTE that I am still updating this toolkit_

+1. Run the MainMenu.ps1 and select options to run scripts
+2. Press "Q" for quit menu

 **Resource Management**: The toolkit offers capabilities to easily create, update, and delete AWS resources such as EC2 instances, S3 buckets, IAM users, and more, providing administrators with full control over their infrastructure.

 **Monitoring and Logging**: Administrators can leverage the toolkit to monitor the health and performance of their AWS services, set up alarms, and collect logs for analysis.
 This enables proactive monitoring and troubleshooting of issues.